 The Harlem Community Justice Center, in cooperation with the New York State Division of Criminal Justice Services and the Division of Parole, helps parolees returning to the Harlem community make the transition from life in prison to responsible citizenship.
 The Justice Center links parolees to a wide range of social services, including drug treatment, transitional employment and vocational services, health care and mental health treatment.
 Where appropriate, these services are also offered to family members as well to help increase stability in the home.
 To promote increased accountability, participants are required to return to the Justice Center frequently to meet with case managers and parole officers and appear before an administrative law judge, who closely monitors their compliance with court orders.
 The goal is to prevent parolees from re-offending by helping them find jobs and assume familial and personal responsibility.
+The Reentry Court has developed a leadership training program that teaches presentation skills to formerly incarcerated persons.
+Graduates have spoken at events across the tri-state area.
 To read the latest research about the Harlem Reentry Court, click here.

 How It Works